strapi/community-content/.github/ISSUE_TEMPLATE/translate.md

 ---
-name: Translate a tutorial
+name: Translate a tutorial/article
-about: Translate an existing tutorial
+about: Translate an existing resource
 title: "[TRANSLATE]"
 labels:
-assignees: Mcastres
+assignees:
 ---

 **The tutorial I want to translate**
-Which tutorial you want to translate
+Which resource you want to translate

 **Community vote**
 👍 Upvote if you need it too